-Parties contemplating lease terms that relate to subleasing or terms for an actual sublease should consider the implications that case law may have on the survival and termination of a sublease upon the surrender, forfeiture or termination of a prime lease.
+Parties contemplating lease terms that relate to subleasing or terms for an actual sublease should consider the implications that case law may have on the survival of a sublease upon the surrender, forfeiture, or termination of a prime lease.
 Failure to do so could result in in an unexpected outcome.
 An examination of the cases below illustrates this point.

 Voluntary Surrender of Prime Lease Does Not Terminate Sublease – Buttner v.
 Kasser (1912) 19 Cal.App.
 755.

-Kasser asserted that a lessor, who accepts from his lessee, a voluntary surrender of the lessee’s term and consents to a voluntary cancellation of the lease, cannot ignore the rights of a subtenant under a valid sublease and compel the subtenant to pay the reasonable value of the use and occupation of the subleased premises regardless of the terms of the sublease.
+On appeal, the Kasser Brothers asserted that when a lessor accepts from its lessee, a voluntary surrender of the lessee’s term and consents to a voluntary cancellation of the lease, the lessor cannot ignore the rights of a subtenant under a valid sublease and compel the subtenant to pay the reasonable value of the use and occupation of the subleased premises.

 The Appellate Court also held that: